 Gallatin students may take advantage of several forms of global learning.
-Whether they spend three weeks in India as part of a Gallatin travel course or an entire semester in Paris studying French literary movements, Gallatin students return to Washington Square with expanded academic and cultural horizons.
+Whether they spend three weeks in India as part of a Gallatin travel course or an entire semester in Paris studying French literary movements, Gallatin students return to NYU's campus in New York with expanded academic and cultural horizons.

 For more information about study away opportunities, contact the Gallatin Office of Global Programs, email@example.com.

-Eligible Gallatin students may participate in the following study away opportunities.
+Eligible Gallatin students may participate in the study away opportunities below.

-NYU maintains sites in Abu Dhabi, Accra, Berlin, Buenos Aires, Florence (La Pietra), London, Madrid, Paris, Prague, Shanghai, Sydney, Tel Aviv, and Washington, D.C., and Gallatin offers courses at many of them.
+NYU maintains global sites in Abu Dhabi, Accra, Berlin, Buenos Aires, Florence (La Pietra), London, Madrid, Paris, Prague, Shanghai, Sydney, Tel Aviv, and Washington, DC, and Gallatin offers courses at many of them.
 All courses count for NYU credit, and many are taught by full-time NYU faculty.
-(At some sites, students are permitted to take courses at local universities as well.)
+At some sites, students are permitted to take courses at local universities as well.

-Applications are decided on a rolling basis and should be submitted early.
-Priority application deadlines are Sept.
-15 for the Spring semester and Feb.
-15 for the Fall semester.
-Students apply on-line through the NYU Study Away Office, and a short statement of purpose is required.
+Applications are reviewed on a rolling basis but should be submitted early.
+Priority application deadlines are September 15 for the spring semester and February 15 for the fall semester.
+Students apply online through the NYU Office of Global Programs, and applications must be accompanied by a short statement of purpose.
 No faculty reference is required.

-Students who apply by the above dates will receive the NYU Office of Study Away's decision two weeks later.
-Students can apply after these dates, but the decision may be delayed, and fewer spots are available.
+Students who apply by the above dates will receive a decision from the NYU Office of Global Programs two weeks later.
+Students can apply after these dates but the decision may be delayed, and fewer spots are available.

-For more information and instructions on how to access the online application, visit the NYU Study Away Office.
+For more information and instructions on how to access the online application, visit the NYU Office of Global Programs website.

-In keeping with Gallatin's interdisciplinary, individualized philosophy, these one- to four-week study away courses are small discussion-based seminars with Gallatin faculty that are designed to provide a unique and in-depth exploration of a particular cultural or historical topic found within a foreign country or region.
-Students experience each location hands-on through visits to museums, galleries, and historical sites and through meetings with local artists, intellectuals, and political figures.
-Begnning in Spring 2014, Gallatin will offer a semester-long course based in Washington Square that includes a week-long spring recess trip relating to the course topic.
+In keeping with Gallatin's interdisciplinary, individualized philosophy, the School offers several one- to four-week study away courses which are small discussion-based seminars led by Gallatin faculty, designed to provide a unique and in-depth exploration of a particular cultural or historical topic found within a foreign country or region.
+Students experience each global site through visits to museums, galleries, and historical sites and through meetings with local artists, intellectuals, and political figures.
+Gallatin also offers a semester-long course based at NYU's campus in New York that includes a week-long spring recess trip relating to the course topic.
 View the current academic year's Travel Course offerings here.

 NYU offers summer study away opportunities in more than 25 international locations.
 Offered through six of the NYU schools at both the undergraduate and graduate levels, the programs may be of general academic interest or may focus on a particular subject.
 The programs last from three to six weeks and participants earn NYU credit.
-Summer study abroad programs are typically offered at the NYU Academic Centers as well as Amsterdam, Athens, Beijing, Cape Town, Dublin, Geneva, Nice, Venice, and other international sites.
-For more information, visit the NYU Summer Study Away and NYU January Term web sites.
+Summer study abroad programs are typically offered at the NYU's global locations as well as Amsterdam, Athens, Beijing, Cape Town, Dublin, Geneva, Nice, Venice, and other international sites.
+For more information, see the NYU Summer Study Away website and the NYU January Term website.

 NYU students have the opportunity to study at one of the University’s partner institutions by participating in a student exchange.
 The International Exchange Program enables students to study at distinguished research universities while retaining matriculation at NYU and earning NYU credit.
 While on an approved exchange, students pay NYU tuition and retain their financial aid package, including grants and scholarships.
 Many universities offer course work in English, while others require advanced knowledge of a foreign language.
 To attend, students must submit a formal application after consulting with their academic adviser.
 For more information, visit the NYU Exchange website.

-With prior approval, students may select a study away program offered by an accredited American or overseas institution other than NYU.
-Approval for the course of study must be obtained in advance and the credit awarded is counted as transfer credit.
-Undergraduate students should be aware that the final 32 credits toward the degree should be completed at NYU, although this may occur at an NYU academic center away.
-For more information about External Study, contact Patrick McCreery in the Gallatin Office of Global Programs, firstname.lastname@example.org.
+Gallatin students may take courses for credit at other accredited US or foreign institutions.
+Approval for this course of study must be obtained in advance, and credit awarded will be counted as transfer credit.
+Undergraduate students should be aware that the final 32 credits toward the degree should be completed at NYU, although this may occur at an NYU academic center away or may be peitioned to be waived otherwise.
+For more information, see Gallatin's External Study policies.

-In general, students who want to study away should have a 3.0 GPA and no incompletes.
-First-year students are not permitted to study away and second-semester seniors are greatly discouraged.
-For more information about eligibility, contact the Gallatin Office of Global Programs, email@example.com.
+In general, students who want to study away should have a 3.0 GPA and no incomplete marks on their records.
+First-year students are not permitted to study away, and second-semester seniors are greatly discouraged from doing so.
+For more information about eligibility, contact the Gallatin Office of Global Programs at firstname.lastname@example.org.